Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Introduction

 Patient-specific computational models of the heart are moving from a research tool to industrial and clinical applications~\cite{pras2018-intro-regulatory}.
 Regulatory bodies and societies are now providing verification, validation and uncertainty quantification frameworks for the evaluation of these models, and the steps and tests required to demonstrate model credibility for their context of use~\cite{pras2021-intro-credibility}.

-In the area of patient-specific cardiac models, previous work has addressed areas of code verification providing N-version and analytical benchmark problems~\cite{Niederer2011_electrophysiology,pras2014_verification,sander2015}.
-Availability of independent validation data sets is increasing growing in recognition and adoption of uncertainty quantification techniques~\cite{Pathmanathan2018}.
-However, uncertainty due to operator decisions has received less attention.
-There have been few to no reproducibility studies; specifically, studies have not addressed intra and inter-observer variability analysis for patient-specific cardiac modelling workflows.
-This contrasts with medical imaging, where intra and inter-observer variability are routinely reported~\cite{moon2002-intro-reprod,alabed2022-intro-mri}.
+In the area of patient-specific cardiac models, previous research has addressed areas of code verification providing N-version and analytical benchmark problems~\cite{Niederer2011_electrophysiology,pras2014_verification,sander2015}, availability of independent validation data sets, and adoption of uncertainty quantification techniques~\cite{Pathmanathan2018}.
+However, little attention has been given to the uncertainty introduced by operator decisions in patient-specific cardiac modelling workflows.
+In particular, the impact of \textbf{intra-operator variability}, which refers to the variation in measurements made by the same operator when performing a task multiple times, and \textbf{inter-operator variability}, which refers to the variation in measurements made by different operators when performing the same task, has not been adequately addressed.
+This knowledge gap is particularly relevant considering the routine reporting of intra and inter-observer variability in medical imaging~\cite{moon2002-intro-reprod,alabed2022-intro-mri}.

-A challenge in performing inter and intra-observer variability studies is the ability to reliably analyse sufficiently large data sets by different operators.
-Past modelling studies built a limited number of patient-specific models, often less than 10.
-Recently, studies with 20 to 50 patients have become more common,~\cite{Lee2019_gender}, whereas only a few studies with 80 or more cases have been reported~\cite{Roney2022-predicting,bifulco2021_90models}.
-Studies with higher number of cases require the development of software platforms, which facilitate the creation of larger cohorts of models, both enabling and motivating inter and intra-observer variability studies.
+The high cost in model creation to date and manual workflows have limited the evaluation of model creation reproducibility.
+Performing inter and intra-observer variability studies is bound by the capacity to analyse sufficiently large data sets by different operators.
+However, the capacity to create such data sets is currently limited, as past modeling studies have built only a few patient-specific models, often fewer than 10.
+While more recent studies have included 20 to 50 patients~\cite{Lee2019_gender}, only a few studies with 80 or more cases have been reported~\cite{Roney2022-predicting,bifulco2021_90models}.
+To enable and motivate studies on intra and inter-observer variability, it is necessary to develop robust software platforms that facilitate the creation of larger cohorts of models.